How To Make iPhone Apps – Object Oriented Programming and Classes

 Superhero *instanceOfSuperhero = [[Superhero alloc] init];

-Let’s talk about the statement as a whole.
-That statement is creating an instance of the Superhero class by allocating memory for it on the Heap, then calling the method “init” on it and finally the variable *instanceOfSuperhero is being assigned the address of the allocated object.
+That statement is creating an instance of the Superhero class by allocating memory for it on the heap, then calling the method init on it and finally the variable *instanceOfSuperhero is being assigned the address of the allocated object.

-When we call alloc on our classname, it returns an instance of that class and then we call the init method on it which initializes the class and returns the same object.
-The init method is where we can set default values for variables and do anything else we need to get the object ready for use.
+When we call alloc on our class name, it returns an instance of that class and then we call the init method on it which initializes the class and returns the same object.

-Because objects are always allocated on the Heap which is addressed based, whenever we declare a variable to keep track of it, the variable doesn’t actually store the object.
-The variable is actually a pointer to the memory location of the object (or the mailbox in our analogy before).
-We denote this by adding the asterisk (*) in front of the variable name.
+Because objects are always allocated on the heap which is address based, whenever we declare a variable to keep track of it, the variable doesn’t actually store the object.
+The variable is a pointer to the memory location of the object.
+We denote this by adding the asterisk in front of the variable name.

 Reference counting

 Remember when we declared our property earlier on?
-I told you that I’d explain what “strong” meant.
-Basically, “strong” means that if the property referencing an object, it will increase the reference count of that object.
-The alternative to “strong” is “weak”.
+Basically, strong means that if the property references an object, it will increase the reference count of that object.
+The alternative to strong is weak.

 Let’s Summarize